Anti-fascism: History

 Anti-fascist movements emerged first in Italy during the rise of Benito Mussolini, but they soon spread to other European countries and then globally.
-In the early period, Communist, socialist, anarchist and Christian workers and intellectuals were involved.
+In the early period, Communist, socialist, anarchist and Christian-democratic organisers and intellectuals were involved.
 Until 1928, the period of the United front, there was significant collaboration between the Communists and non-Communist anti-fascists.

 In 1928, the Comintern instituted its ultra-left Third Period policies, ending co-operation with other left groups, and denouncing social democrats as "social fascists".
 From 1934 until the Molotov–Ribbentrop Pact, the Communists pursued a Popular Front approach, of building broad-based coalitions with liberal and even conservative anti-fascists.
 As fascism consolidated its power, and especially during World War II, anti-fascism largely took the form of partisan or resistance movements.